0xPolygonID/docs/docs/wallet/login-with-privado.md

 import TabItem from '@theme/TabItem';
 import useBaseUrl from '@docusaurus/useBaseUrl';

-A hands-on developer guide to integrate Login with Privado ID — a simple, decentralized authentication method using Decentralised Identifiers (DIDs), without any zero-knowledge proofs required.
+Enable decentralized, privacy-preserving authentication in your application using Privado ID.
+This integration lets users authenticate with their Decentralized Identifiers (DIDs), providing a secure, trustless login flow that preserves the familiar simplicity of Web2 sign-in experiences.

 ## Overview

-Implement **Login with Privado ID** to add a secure, decentralized authentication experience to your application — similar to “Login with Google,” but powered by Decentralized Identifiers (DIDs).
+Privado ID allows your users to sign in using their DID profile — a self-sovereign identity they fully control.
+Think of it as “Login with Google,” but decentralized and trustless, privacy-preserving, and self-sovereign.

 This guide walks you through setting up **basic authentication** using Privado ID.
 It verifies user identity through DID ownership